yourbasic/api/README.md

 *Image from [Pixabay][pixabay], [CC0 1.0][CC0].*

-There will be many examples in [Go][go], the language itself being a case study of good API design, with many clean and simple interfaces on top of a huge complex implementation.
+Many examples are in [Go][go], the language itself being a case study of good API design, with clean and simple interfaces on top of a huge complex implementation.
-There will also be some examples in [Java][java], a language that has had more time to accumulate cruft in the form of superfluous and dysfunctional elements.
+There are also a few examples in [Java][java], a language that has had more time to accumulate cruft in the form of superfluous and dysfunctional elements.